-AWAY AGAIN, away, free, free, wheeeeeee, I romped, galloped through a night of splintered light,
+AWAY AGAIN, away, away, I romped, stopmed, galloped through a night of splintered light,

 Its outside caught my attention.
-Some sort of industrialised spaceship, crashed, obviously, with dire, red-shot smoke curling from its entrance.
+Some sort of industrialised spaceship, crashed, obviously, with dire, red-shot smoke curling around its entrance.
 On a whim, I decided to check it out.

 There wasn't anything I was missing.